To annually recognize one faculty advisor as an outstanding advisor who best achieves Psi Chi’s mission.

 A custom engraved plaque and $1,000 is awarded to the winning faculty advisor, and $500 is awarded to the advisor’s chapter.

-Applications and nominations are due to the application portal by April 1.
+Applications are due to the application portal by April 1.

 Who is Florence L. Denmark?

 A pioneer in the field of the psychology of women, Florence Denmark made an international impact as a speaker, writer, and teacher.
 She funded this award for Psi Chi faculty advisors who make outstanding contributions to the organization and the field of psychology.

 View Previous Regional Faculty Advisor Award Winners

 This application portal will open 30 days before the deadline.